tudushare/XamarinSocketIODemo/README.md

 # Xamarin Socket.IO demo
 ====================

-This project use this library https://github.com/Quobject/SocketIoClientDotNet from mattqs.
+This demo use the library SocketIoClientDotNet from mattqs.
+You can check it here: https://github.com/Quobject/SocketIoClientDotNet

 ## Instruction: